-Most recent news at the top of the page
+Most recent news at the top of the page.
+Older items are left in place for reference purposes.

 These have now gone out to all those on our mailing list.
 If anybody wants to be added to the mailing list, please send us a message and we'll ensure that you get the next issue.